 Don’t feel like stocking up on a ton of equipment?
 Tone It Up has your back.
 The brand’s Toning Ropes are stretchy, flexible battle ropes that are designed to double as resistance bands.
 Simply attach the anchor strap to a sturdy object, grip the handles, and choose between a few classic workout motions.
 You can weave your arms up and down to use them like battle ropes, or you can pull and press to use them like resistance bands.

-If you’ve never used battle ropes before, Amazon Basics’ Battle Rope is a great place to start.
+If you’ve never used battle ropes before, the Amazon Basics Battle Rope (view at Amazon) is a great place to start.
 The rope is budget-friendly but durable—and since it’s available in an array of sizes and weights, you can easily find an option that suits you.
-If you’re willing to invest in a battle rope that will last, try Geardo’s Battle Rope.
+If you’re willing to invest in a battle rope that will last, try Geardo’s Battle Rope (view at Amazon).
 The rope is durable and easy to grip—a perfect addition to your toughest workouts.

 What to Look For in Battle Ropes

 Battle ropes vary a lot in length.
 And longer ones tend to be heavier and more challenging to use.
 If you’re a first-timer, you’ll probably want to look for a shorter, lighter battle rope.
 And if you’re navigating a small spice, you can look for something even shorter.

 Battle ropes don’t just vary in length—they also vary in thickness.
 And thicker ropes tend to be tougher, heavier, and harder to hold onto.
 If you’re a beginner, you’ll want to look for options that are thinner.
 And keep an eye out for long, textured handles—these will make your battle rope easier to grip.

 Battle ropes are designed to give you a workout.
 And the heavier your rope, the harder that workout will be.
 Think about the weights you use when doing other exercises, and opt for a rope that meets your needs.